Foysal-001/Minimal-Calculator/README.md

-This is my first repository, and hopefully I will be regular on girhub making new repositories that are actually helpful.
+This is my first repository, and hopefully I will be regular on github making new repositories that are actually helpful.